Top Respirator Masks for Safe, Vibrant Painting

 Workshop woodworking

 Masks are rated based on their ability to filter oil and non-oil based particulates.
-For example, an N95 mask filters at least 95% of airborne particles but is not resistant to oil.
-On the other hand, R and P series masks offer some level of oil resistance.
+An N95 mask filters at least 95% of airborne particles but is not resistant to oil.
+R and P series masks offer some level of oil resistance — important when you’re spraying oil-based finishes.

 Workshop woodworking